 - private business entities

 - foreign currency

 - commercial paper

-Also, you can make these investments tax-free!
-To clarify, this greatly contrasts a traditional IRA custodian, such as Vanguard or Fidelity.
-Traditional IRA custodians only allow IRA investments into stock or mutual funds.
+This greatly contrasts from a traditional IRA custodian, such as Vanguard or Fidelity.
+Traditional IRA custodians only allow IRA investments for stock or mutual funds (traditional assets).
 However, a Self-Directed IRA LLC with “checkbook control” allows you to make non-traditional investments with your IRA funds.
-Again, this includes commodoties such as precious metal or real estate.
+Again, this includes commodities such as precious metal or real estate.

 These investment opportunities are practically unlimited.
 And it allows you to diversify your retirement portfolio.

 Below is a partial list of allowable investments: